vmware-tanzu/velero/site/content/docs/main/troubleshooting.md

    # Print the content of the secret and ensure it is correct
    kubectl -n velero get secret $BSL_SECRET -ojsonpath={.data.$BSL_SECRET_KEY} | base64 --decode
    ```
-   If the secret can't be found, the secret does not within the Velero namespace and must be created.
+   If the secret can't be found, the secret does not exist within the Velero namespace and must be created.

    If no output is produced when printing the contents of the secret, the key within the secret may not exist or may have no content.
+   Ensure that the key exists within the secret's data by checking the output from `kubectl -n velero describe secret $BSL_SECRET`.
+   If it does not exist, follow the instructions for [editing a Kubernetes secret][12] to add the base64 encoded credentials data.

 [1]: debugging-restores.md